 Editing order items

-To edit orders, you must be the store owner or have the Edit orders permission.
+To edit orders, you need to be the store owner or have the Edit orders permission.
 Learn more about Staff permissions.

-You can create test orders to see if editing orders works with your store.
+You can create test orders to verify that editing orders works with your store.

 Apps